fangwentong/nexus-uploader/README.md

 ## License

 This program is licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for details.